All You Need To Know About Cosmetic Eyelid Surgery (Blepharoplasty) in Sydney – FAQ – Dr Peter Kim

 Will it cost extra to have further treatment if something goes wrong?

-In the event that a corrective procedure is deemed necessary within the first three months following the initial surgery, an additional charge of $500 will be incurred for the use of the procedure room.
+If a further procedure is considered clinically appropriate within three months of the initial surgery, a facility fee of $500 may apply to cover the use of the procedure room.

 How long do the results last?
 Will I need further procedures?